-The Company shall be a community interest company
+The Company shall be a community interest company.

-3. Asset Lock

-- 3 1 The Company shall not transfer any of its assets other than for full consideration - 3.2 Provided the conditions in Article 3 3 are satisfied, Article 3.1 shall not apply to - (a) the transfer of assets to any specified asset-locked body, or (with the consent of the Regulator) to any other asset-locked body, - (b) the transfer of assets made for the benefit of the community other than by way of a transfer of assets into an asset-locked body, - (c) the payment of dividends in respect of shares in the Company, - (d) the distribution of assets on a winding up; - (e) payments on the redemption or purchase of the Company's own shares, - (f) payments on the reduction of share capital; and - (g) the extinguishing or reduction of the liability of shareholders in respect of share capital not paid up on the reduction of share capital - 3 3 The conditions are that the transfer of

-- (a) assets must comply with any restrictions on the transfer of assets for less than full consideration which may be set out elsewhere in the Memorandum and Articles of the Company; and - (b) must not exceed any limits imposed by, or by virtue of, Part 2 of the Companies (Audit, Investigations and Community Enterprise) Act 2004 any residual assets shall be given or transferred to the asset-locked body specified in Article 3.5 below.
+- 3. Asset Lock2 - 3.1 The Company shall not transfer any of its assets other than for full consideration. - 3.2 Provided the conditions in Article 3.3 are satisfied, Article 3.1 shall not apply to: - (a) the transfer of assets to any specified asset-locked body, or (with the consent of the Regulator) to any other asset-locked body; and - (b) the transfer of assets made for the benefit of the community other than by way of a transfer of assets into an asset-locked body. - 3.3 The conditions are that the transfer of assets must comply with any restrictions on the transfer of assets for less than full consideration which may be set out elsewhere in the Memorandum and Articles of the Company - 3.4 If: - 3.4.1 the Company is wound up under the Insolvency Act 1986; and - 3.4.2 all its liabilities have been satisfied any residual assets shall be given or transferred to the asset-locked body specified in Article 3.5 below.
+3